u34u43/u34u43/README.md

-- 👋 Hi, I’m @u34u43
+- 👋 Hi, I’m Maksym Artemenko (@u34u43)
 - 👀 I’m interested in everything that concerns data
-- 🌱 I’m currently learning data analytics
+- 🌱 I’m currently learning data analytics and I have completed the Google Data Analytics - Professional Certificate course.
 - 💞️ I want to collaborate with cool people from the world of data and participate in cool projects with them!
 - 📫 How to reach me:
 maksmakso110@gmail.com